Dr. Chris Nonhof Associate Professor of Education and English

 B.A., Dordt College

 Before arriving at Northwestern College, Dr. Nonhof spent 16 years teaching English and theatre at private and public high schools in Florida and Wisconsin.
 He also taught argumentative writing at Lakeland College in Sheboygan, Wis.
 He has a bachelor's degree in English literature, theatre arts, and secondary education from Dordt College, a master's degree in instructional technology from Cardinal Stritch University and a doctorate in language and literacy from the College of Education at Cardinal Stritch University.
-His areas of interest are discourse/language and identity, qualitative research (narrative, ethnography, and case study, in particular), diversity in education, and culturally responsive pedagogy.
+His areas of interest are discourse/language and identity, qualitative research (narrative, ethnography, and case study in particular), diversity in education, and culturally responsive pedagogy.
 Dr. Nonhof currently holds Northwestern's James and Margaret Blekkink Endowed Education Professorship, which provides funds for his research.
 He received the Northwestern Teaching Excellence Award in 2022.